Cherish and (re)train your curiosity

 The bottom line

-I focus on organisations that have genuine ambitions to change the world for the better, with attention for value creation for actual people.
+Within the restrictions of currently having limited time available anyway I focus on organisations that have genuine ambitions to change the world for the better, with attention for value creation for actual people.
 Efficiency might be a (limited) tool or by-catch, it can never be the primary goal.
 This will also benefit the planet, if you are smart about it.
 In short, I am mostly interested to work with organisations that focus on social and/or ecological value creation.